-- 1) Scoring Market Characteristics Certification, available on the Website, and - 2) Site and Market Study, and complete Site and Market Study Summary Form available on the Website submitted in the Mandatory Section.
+1) Site and Market Study, and complete Site and Market Study Summary Form available on the Website submitted in the Mandatory Section.

 The original Site and Market Study should be no more than 6 months old at the time it is submitted to the Authority, and must reflect the most current parameters for the Project being proposed.
 After the 6-month timeframe, a study update can be performed and may be submitted up to 12 months beyond the date of the original study.
 The update must be attached to, and submitted with, the original study.